remotion-dev/remotion/packages/docs/docs/lambda-changelog.md

 Version hash: `2.5.0-alpha.da8c43b8`

+_Note: This version in broken.
+Don't use it._

 - A new `privacy` field determines if the video will be public of private once it's rendered.
 No default - this field is mandatory
 - New `overallProgress` field in `getRenderProgress()` which can be used to display a progress bar to end users
 - The `getSites()` method returns a property `sizeInBytes` which was previously `size`.